 Here is the code for model fit using sklearn.ensemble AdaBoostClassifier.
 Pay attention to some of the following:

-- Number of estimators is set to 100
+- Number of estimators is set to 100.
+This represents number of weak learners to be trained in each iteration.

 - Algorithm is set to SAMME.
 Another algorithm is SAMME.R